 Year 6 have the opportunity of taking part in residential visits to Kilvrough Manor.
 The Kilvrough Residential experience forms part of the curriculum and enables children to value themselves throughout the unlocking of personal potential through success, to value others through participation in group activities and experience and to take part in wider curriculum experiences outside of the normal school environment.
-The visit is for five days and this year the dates will be in May 22nd – 26th 2017

 The cost of these visit includes transport, accommodation, activities and meals:-

 The Centre is located on the Gower Peninsular, 7 miles west of Swansea, set in ten acres of ground providing a secure location within an area of outstanding natural beauty.
 It is one of Oxfordshire’s Education Authority Outdoor Education Centres.
 There is access to spectacular beaches, rocky shores and cliffs as well as sand dunes and salt marsh habitats.
 It is within a short journey from the Brecon Beacons National Park as well as the industrial valleys of South Wales.
 The proximity to a wide variety of environment and habitats enables a very broad range of high quality outdoor educational experiences.

 The house provides accommodation for 48 children in small single sex dormitories, with staff having separate private rooms.

 Drying facilities are provided and there is a specialist field work/classroom with a wide range of equipment.
 There is a comfortable lounge with magazines and a TV/video.
 The catering facilities have been given a Silver Award by the local Environmental Health Offices.

 Centre staff are committed to looking after children and visiting staff, to ensure a successful course.
 The catering team cater for vegetarians and those with special diets.
 The Head of Centre is a resident and a member of Centre Staff will be on duty each evening along side the staff from school during each visit.